Nabanyi/BulkSMS-Backend/README.md

   - Hibernate

-  - Twilio (or another SMS provider integration)
+  - Use your SMS provider

 ## Prerequisites

 Before running this project, ensure you have:

-- Java 11 or later installed
+- Java 21 or later installed

 - Maven installed

-- A database setup (e.g., MySQL, PostgreSQL)
+- A database setup (e.g., MySQL)

-- An SMS provider account (e.g., Twilio) with API credentials
+- An SMS provider account with API credentials

 ## Installation